alban-read/scheme-web-view/readme.md

 As well as executing scheme functions in the browser based view; you can also have the scheme functions create and execute any JavaScript in the web view; so that makes for reasonably unlimited potential.

-The web view provides a communications channel; so that the browser and scheme can communicate directly without using a web server.
+The web view provides a communications channel; so that the browser and scheme can communicate directly.

 There is still a web server; to load content; I always find browser controls are happier if you do not force feed them content against their natural flow and inclinations.